 There’s the kitchen, the laundry room, the bathrooms, the bedrooms, and the living room.
 There’s dusting, wiping off, sweeping, mopping, vacuuming.
 It always feels like when I finish one section, there’s another section waiting.

-I know that it’s completely possible to clean up the whole house with just the two of us.
+I know that it’s completely possible to do all the house cleaning with just the two of us.
 We don’t have kids, so we can’t use that excuse.
 And I could try and justify our want with a myriad of excuses, but the truth is there isn’t any excuse big enough except for our one main reason: we just don’t like to clean.

 I don’t particularly enjoy cleaning and neither does my husband.
 And if I have a day off, the last thing I want to do is spend a good chunk of my day cleaning.
 Which has led us to ponder: is it okay to hire a cleaning lady even though we still have debt?

 We’ve gotten rid of the consumer debt (credit cards, and car) and are simply left with student loan debt.
-Because of the competitive market in our area for cleaning services, we could easily get a cleaning lady to come to the house twice a week for $120-150 a month.
+There’s a competitive market in our area for cleaning services, we did little research and we could get a cleaning lady from https://www.professionalcleanersuk.co.uk/specialist-cleaning/end-of-tenancy-cleaners to come to the house twice a week for only $120-150 a month.

 It was something we were seriously considering when we moved, except then my husband got injured (and had to take a month off work without pay).
 But now he’s back at work and so the question arises again.